-That leaves the way clear for the 5.1-inch Galaxy S7 to make its mark as the core flagship handset, and it commands a price tag which places it at the top of the mobile tree.
+The 5.1-inch Galaxy S7 commands a price tag which places it at the top of the mobile tree.
 Yet, unlike its predecessor it only comes in one variant (32GB of storage), making pricing more straightforward.

-Those prices pretty much match up with the 32GB Galaxy S6, when both were a few months old, so at least Samsung isn't trying to short-change us, but it's still a considerable amount to part with for a device which isn't exactly reinventing the smartphone wheel.
+Those prices pretty much match up with the 32GB Galaxy S6, when both were a few months old, so at least Samsung isn't trying to short-change us - and it's now a fair amount cheaper than similarly-specified flagship phones from rivals.

-The package is an enticing one, but 2016 is a tough year for flagship phones.
-The LG G5 has launched with a unique modular pull, the HTC 10 is looking to rekindle some of the Taiwanese firm's former glories and the Huawei P9 offers up a slightly more affordable, yet still premium experience straight out of China.
+The package is an enticing one, but 2016 is a tough year for flagship phones, so Samsung needed something big to stay ahead.
+The LG G5 has launched with a unique modular pull, the HTC 10 is looking to rekindle some of the Taiwanese firm's former glories and, of course, the iPhone 7 expected to arrive later this year too.